sckott/cowsay/README.md

 #>
 #>
 #>  -----
-#>  Richard Stallman's anti-virus programs cures HIV.
+#>  Richard Stallman can determine whether an arbitrary program will terminate.
 #>  ------
 #>     \
 #>      \